 Render blocking JS?
-Use Rocket Loader JS they said!
+Use Cloudflare's Rocket Loader JS they said!
 But then Core Web Vitals came around, changing things 😕 However, Rocket Loader already came with a handful of pitfalls:

 But any non-deferred script element with an src-attribute would block rendering.
 Back in the days and even today.
 This might be one of the most seen performance recommendations when using Lighthouse or PageSpeed Insights.